admarschoonen/TouchLib/api---functions.md

 ```C++
 uint8_t sample()
 ```
-Perfoms a complete cycle of scanning all channels and updating button state machines.
+Perfoms a complete cycle of scanning all sensors and updating button state machines.

 ---